btrfs/btrfs-workflow/group-development.md

    reset --merge HEAD~1` to strip off the `ci` branch and merge your code into the base branch with a `git push`.
 7. Close the issue and remove the project card on the project page https://github.com/btrfs/linux/projects/1
+8. Close the pull request at https://github.com/btrfs/linux/pulls (and eventually all your stale pull requests)

 ## Who should review my patches?